-4.3 Determining expression levels
+4.4 Determining expression levels

 We will first use multi-mgMOS to create an expression set object from our raw data.
 This step is similar to using other summarisation methods such as MAS5.0 or RMA, and for comparison purposes we will also create an expression set object from our raw data using RMA.
-Note that the following lines of code are likely to take a significant amount of time to run, so if you in hurry simply type data(eset\estrogen\mmgmos) and data(eset\estrogen\rma) at the command prompt.
+Note that the following lines of code are likely to take a significant amount of time to run, so if you in hurry and you have the pumadata library loaded simply type data(eset_estrogen_mmgmos) and data(eset_estrogen_rma) at the command prompt.

 '''

-eset_estrogen_mmgmos <- mmgmos(affybatch.estrogen)
+eset_estrogen_mmgmos <- mmgmos(affybatch.estrogen, gsnorm="none")

 eset_estrogen_rma <- rma(affybatch.estrogen)

 '''